Buttermilk Butter Dip Biscuits

-These Buttermilk Butter Dip Biscuits are SO buttery and they’re the easiest biscuits you will ever make!!!
+These Buttermilk Butter Dip Biscuits are mega buttery and they’re the easiest biscuits you will ever make!
+Simply mix, spread in a square baking dish and bake.
+How easy is that?

 If you’re not already familiar with these biscuits let me start off by telling you a little bit about the origin of this recipe.
 The original recipe for Butter Dips comes from the 1961 Betty Crocker cookbook, (I still have my mother’s and have used it for many years).
 The original recipe, which I’ve made more times than I can remember, calls for mixing the dough and cutting it into strips and placing in a dish of melted butter.
 The end result..soft buttery breadsticks.